Observation

 Skewed results from a saturated load generator are silent — the test completes and reports numbers, but those numbers reflect the generator’s limits, not the target system’s behaviour.

-- Latency percentiles are suspiciously uniform or plateau in a way that mirrors CPU saturation, not server behaviour.
+- Latency percentiles plateau in a way that mirrors CPU saturation, not server behaviour

 Guidelines